dalibo/emaj/docs/en/mainFunctions.rst

 If the mark parameter is not specified or is empty or *NULL*, a mark name is generated: "*STOP_%*" where '%' represents the current transaction start time expressed as “*hh.mn.ss.mmm*”.

 Stopping a tables group simply deactivates log triggers of application tables of the group.
-The setting of *ACCESS EXCLUSIVE* locks for PostgreSQL versions prior 9.5, or *SHARE ROW EXCLUSIVE* locks in other cases, can lead to deadlock.
+The setting of *SHARE ROW EXCLUSIVE* locks may lead to deadlock.
 If the deadlock processing impacts the execution of the E-Maj function, the error is trapped and the lock operation is repeated, with a maximum of 5 attempts.

 Additionally, the *emaj_stop_group()* function changes the status of all marks set for the group into a *DELETED* state.
 Then, it is not possible to execute a rollback command any more, even though no updates have been applied on tables between the execution of both *emaj_stop_group()* and :ref:`emaj_rollback_group() <emaj_rollback_group>` functions.